The Atmonia Team

 Fatemeh has a MSc in Nuclear Engineering from Sharif University of Technology in Iran

 Younes is a research assistant professor at the Science Institute of the University of Iceland.
-He did his PhD as a part of the research project that led to the foundation of Atmonia, and is now working on further research on the Atmonia catalysts.
+He did his PhD as a part of the research project that led to Atmonia, and is working on further research on the Atmonia catalysts.

 Younes has a PhD in Chemistry from the University of Iceland